rms-open-letter/rms-open-letter.github.io/index.md

 <!-- Any additional signees should go below this comment in alphabetical order (according to `sort -u`) -->

 1. 3NSoft
-1. Aaru Data Preservation Suite
 1. Calyx Institute
 1. CommitChange
 1. Dot HQ
 1. Echap
 1. Fivnex
+1. Freedom of the Press Foundation
 1. The FreeDOS Project (@freedos_project)
 1. Globenet
 1. GlobaLeaks